wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/bin8.md

         new_motl = sg_motl_parse_type2(motl, (idx1&idx2));

-    >NOTE: we combined the two indices we made using MATLAB’s logical operators.
+    >NOTE: we combined the two indices using MATLAB’s logical operators.

 5. Save the new motivelist:

         sg_motl_write2('allmotl_tomo1_obj1_1.star', new_motl);

-    >NOTE: STOPGAP motivelists have the following format [name]_[iteration].star, where iteration is the iteration of the subtomogram averaging run.
+    >NOTE: STOPGAP motivelists have the following format `[name]_[iteration].star`, where iteration is the iteration of the subtomogram averaging run.
+    Our file ends with `_1.star` because it will be used for the first run.
     The name is arbitrary but should not contain non-letter characters except for underscores.

 6. Generate a wedgelist: